willstepp/writings/hunger/hunger-01.md

   Go back into the Darkness.
 Go back into the Heart of the World!

   The chanting of the ritual repeated seven times in total.
 On the final recitation his helpers joined in.
 The drums were beaten ferociously.
 Yaholo shook his arms and legs between the beat of the drums.
 Then in the silence immediately after he pulled four snake skins from his medicine bag which had been bound together.
 Then he removed a bag of herbs and sprinkled them onto the skins and tossed it into the flames.
   The boy watched the ritual with fascination.
 He knew the words Yaholo spoke had no real power to heal their food supply, because no one truly believed in them.
 Not Yaholo, nor his helpers, nor the elders, nor the villagers, nor even himself.
 None believed.
-Yet they all pretended to because it made them feel less alone, because they had nothing else to give them hope.
+Yet they all pretended to because it brought them together.
+Because they had nothing else to give them hope.

   After the burning of the blighted crops life went on.
 Dead animals discovered in the wilds were also burned.
 The villagers horded potatoes for their own families.
 Fights broke out when it came to distributing what remained of them from the town storage house, as some were left with little to eat.
 Since nobody knew what would happen next they rationed whatever potatoes they had.
 One family of six who lived outside the gates in the hills had no potatoes left at all, so the father went from house to house in the village asking for help.
 But none wanted to give up their only foodsource, especially in this uncertain time, though some did give begrudgingly.
   “Why should I help you when you do not even help yourself?
 And now you expect us to pay for your laziness?
 You should be ashamed.”